kyletolle/the-mechanism-collection/index.md

 'Twould be heard.

-Just as the planets were engulfed by the Animate and shook with leivity, the Song was overwhelmed with resonance, harmonics, reiteration; and its substance heaved with change.
+Just as the planets were engulfed by the Animate and shook with levity, the Song was overwhelmed with resonance, harmonics, reiteration; and its substance heaved with change.
 The Song adjusted and took on its next measure.